segunak/stem-education/petoi-bittle/documentation/petoi-python-api-specification.md

 - Supports up to 16 degrees of freedom (joints 0-15)
 - Buzzer supports musical notes 0-23
 - Skill data arrays enable custom movement sequences
-- Multiple robots can be controlled simultaneously if multiple serial ports are detected